kianaseraj/python-libraries/README.md

 # python-libraries
-I just want to show some useful pplications of  python libraries.
+I just want to show some useful applications of  python libraries.